h8d13/HayDay/README.md

 [Neural Networks Introduction: Snake AI, How machines outperform us consistently](https://www.nocodecenter.com/post/snake-ai-how-machines-can-outperform-us-consistently)

 I also plan to release a couple of code pieces for Minecraft which is especially fun as you can interface with it directly in JavaScript using existing libraries.
+And play with your monster creation!

 [Minecraft Simple Neural Network](https://github.com/h8d13/MC-NET/tree/main)